Business Migration to Queensland

 - Significant investor stream: invest at least AUD$5 million into Queensland through complying investments.

-The visa is a pathway to the Business Innovation and Investment (Permanent) (subclass 888) visa, which is a permanent residency visa.
+The visa is a pathway to the Business Innovation and Investment (Permanent) visa (subclass 888), which is a permanent residency visa.

-This visa is a direct route to permanent residency and is made up of two streams:
+This visa is a direct route to permanent residency and includes the following stream:

-This visa is the permanent residency stage of the 188 Business Innovation and Investment (Provisional) visa.
+This visa is the permanent residency stage of the Business Innovation and Investment (Provisional) visa (subclass 188).

-You can apply for this visa once you’ve held a qualifying provisional visa for the required period of time.
+You can apply for this visa once you have held a qualifying provisional visa for the required period of time.

 The visa allows you to stay on a permanent basis for the purpose of owning and managing a new or existing business.

-This is a permanent residence visa.
-It is only available to state nominated business people who have held a Business Investor (Provisional) (subclass 165) visa and have met the requirements of that visa subclass.
+This is a permanent residency visa.
+It is only available to state nominated business people who have held a Investor (Provisional) visa (subclass 165) visa and have met the requirements of that visa subclass.

 Applicants must also have a genuine commitment to maintain business and investment activity in Australia.Find out more >>